 President Nana Addo Dankwa Akufo-Addo has said the current trade war between the United States of America (USA) and China has the potential to adversely affect Ghana.

-According to Mr Akufo-Addo, even though Ghana is far from these countries, the inter-dependence of countries across the globe, makes it possible for Ghana to feel the spillover effect of the trade war.
+According to the President, even though Ghana was far from these two countries, the inter-dependence of countries across the globe makes it possible for Ghana to feel the spillover effect of the trade war.

-Mr Akufo-Addo, who was addressing world leaders at the 73rd UN General Assembly on Wednesday, 26 September 2018 in New York, United States of America, therefore, suggested there be an amicable solution to the trade war.
+President Akufo-Addo, who was addressing world leaders at the 73rd UN General Assembly yesterday in New York, United States of America (USA), therefore, suggested there be an amicable solution to the trade war.

 “Madam President, ten years ago as the General Assembly was starting its proceedings, the world was plunged into a financial crisis.
 The first scenes of that crisis were played out on a street not far from where we are gathered, but the consequences were felt and are still being felt around the world, and in small countries like Ghana.